maluramichael/malura/posts/ramda-validate-incrementing-events/index.md

 tags: javascript ramda code
 ---

-I need to verify that i don't miss any events.
-So i came up with the concept of a number which needs to increment with every event.
+I need to verify that I don't miss any events.
+So I came up with the concept of a number which needs to increment with every event.

-If the numbers aren't consecutive i can tell that the collection is not valid.
+If the numbers aren't consecutive I can tell that the collection is not valid.

 ## Dataset
 ```